Gwen Stefani To Be Honored With Fashion Icon Award At 2019 E! People’s Choice Awards

 Last week, Stefani turned 50-years-old and continues to prove that age is just a number.
 The Inquisitr narrowed down her 10 best fashion moments that she shared on her Instagram page.

 Gwen rose to fame as the lead singer of the ’90s group No Doubt.
 The group enjoyed worldwide success and stood out from the rest.
 Stefani’s bold style and emotional lyrics resonated with millions around the globe and is one of the main reasons she is considered an icon.
-Their breakout album, Tragic Kingdom, sold over 10 million copies in the U.S. alone and has been certified diamond, per RIAA.
-A certification which not a lot of artists have achieved.
+Their breakout album, Tragic Kingdom, sold over 10 million copies in the U.S. alone and has been certified diamond, as noted by the Record Industry Association of America.
+This is a certification which not a lot of artists have achieved.

 She is currently a headliner in Las Vegas and named the show after one of No Doubt’s signature tracks, “Just A Girl.”
 The concerts take place at the Zappos Theater and will continue later this month.
-Gwen revealed that her final shows will be next year in February and May.
+Gwen revealed that her final shows will take place in February and May 2020.

 On Spotify, Stefani has more than 6.5 million monthly listeners who play her music.
 Her most popular song on the app at the moment is her chart-topping single, “Hollaback Girl.”

-While busy being a performer, she is also a judge on The Voice alongside Kelly Clarkson, John Legend, and her boyfriend Blake Shelton.
+While busy being a performer, she is also a judge on The Voice alongside Kelly Clarkson, John Legend, and her boyfriend, Blake Shelton.
 The Inquisitr announced today that she will be leaving the red chair next season and will be replaced by Nick Jonas.

 To stay up to date with Gwen, follow her Instagram account, which has more than 9 million followers.